microsoft/dotnet/docs/testing-with-ryujit.md

 In this case, the annotated `add` function will not be optimized.
 You can see more detail about `MethodImplAttribute` [here](https://msdn.microsoft.com/en-us/library/system.runtime.compilerservices.methodimplattribute(v=vs.110).aspx).

+This is only effective in solving a code generation problem if the incorrect code being generated by the JIT is due to optimization, as opposed to being due to unoptimized code generation.

 Note that this method applies to all .NET JIT compilers.